Audiology/Hearing Science Research Travel Award (ARTA) Application Instructions and Frequently Asked Questions

 - Researcher-Academic Town Meeting on Wednesday evening

-The meeting will include a dinner and presentations on the topic, "Interprofessional Education."
-The recipients of a variety of academic research awards, including the ARTA, will be recognized.
+The meeting will include a dinner, awards recognition, and presentations on a timely topic.
 A dessert networking reception will follow the meeting.

 - ARTA Breakfast on Thursday morning